 Churning usually happens when you’ve given your broker discretion to trade your account.
 That means you don’t have to give permission for each trade separately, and if you trust your broker you might give this discretion to avoid having to decide so many things yourself.

 If your account is set up so that your broker must obtain your permission for each trade, churning would probably not happen, because you’d be more personally involved in each trading decision.

 The National Association of Securities Dealers (NASD) created a rule to cover churning: Rule 2310-2(b)(2) in their Manual.
 The New York Stock Exchange (NYSE) also has a rule against it: Rule 408(c).

 If you claim churning in a court of law, it will be examined in light of your customer information about income, tax needs and risk tolerance.
 The court will compare the number of trades and their size with your account’s set-up features and decide whether churning has happened.

-If you find that your broker has been trading too much, and if you lose money as a result of that, you have the right to file a lawsuit, and at Colling Gilbert Wright & Carter we have a lot of experience at doing that.
-We can help you assess your situation and determine what would be the best step to take next.
+If you find that your broker has been trading too much, and if you lose money as a result of that, you have the right to file a lawsuit.
+At Colling Gilbert Wright & Carter, we have significant experience assessing these situations and determining what would be the best step to take next.

-Please email or call our Orlando securities fraud lawyers today for a free initial consultation.
+Please email or call (855) 880-4741 to contact our Orlando securities fraud lawyers today for a free initial consultation.